 The use of digital tools in public service reporting

-The online course is the first part of a program that will bring together professional and citizen journalists with civil society actors from Egypt, Iraq, Jordan, Lebanon, Morocco, West Bank/Gaza and Yemen.
-The six-week online course will guide 60 participants from these countries to work on ideas for multimedia public service journalism projects.
+The online course is the first part of a program that will bring together journalists, citizen journalists and civil society actors from Egypt, Iraq, Jordan, Lebanon, Morocco, West Bank/Gaza and Yemen.
+The six- week online course will guide 60 participants from the above mentioned countries to work on ideas for multimedia public service journalism projects.

 Throughout the online course, the selected participants will learn: